BingleyPro/swapocalypse/README.md

 - Easier way to switch between spectator and player (planned)
 - Swap players at a random time range (e.g every 3 - 5 minutes) (planned)
 - Teams mode (planned)
+- Make a Wiki (planned - select the Wiki tab at the top!)